 After Homage to the Land and Portals, Livicated is the third studio album of Akae Beka and the second one this year, but the first in cooperation with Zion High Productions outta Florida.
-Fans have been used to expecting several albums a year since the times of Akae Beka’s predecessor Midnite, from which the band evolved around frontman Vaughn Benjamin in 2015 after the dropout of keyboarder Suren Felton and Vaughn’s brother Ron on bass.
-Aside from a high dropping rate, we have also witnessed Midniteworking with a variety of producers throughout their career which has brought forth almost 60 albums since 1989.
+Fans have been used to expecting several albums a year since the times of Akae Beka’s predecessor Midnite, from which the band evolved around frontman Vaughn Benjamin in 2015 after the dropout Vaughn’s brother Ron on bass and the addition of Suren Fenton on keyboards.
+We have also witnessed Midnite working with a variety of producers throughout their career which has brought forth almost 60 albums since 1989.

 Akae Beka’s two recent collaborations with I Grade Records from St. Croix (Portals) and Fifth Son Records from New Mexico (Homage to the Land), both bore solid long players which have represented the band on the musical landscape since their transformation from Midnite to Akae Beka.
 Both albums take their strength from a continuous desire to grow spiritually and musically, yet, they stay true to the unique meditative St. Croix style which was developed throughout the years and can be held responsible for the homogeneity of Akae Beka’s music as well as the steady attention it gets from a continuously fascinated and Rasta-inspired massive in Jamaica and elsewhere.
 Simultaneously, from release to release, small and subtle alterations in the process consistently shape the music’s representation and help to keep it interesting.